Transmedia storytelling: Definition

 One example that Jenkins gives is of the media conglomerate DC Comics.
 This organization releases comic books before the release of its related films so the audience understands a character's backstory.
 Much of transmedia storytelling is not based on singular characters or plot lines, but rather focuses on larger complex worlds where multiple characters and plot lines can be sustained for a longer period of time.
 In addition, Jenkins focused on how transmedia extends to attract larger audiences.
 For example, DC Comics releases coloring books to attract younger audience members.
 Sometimes, audience members can feel as though some transmedia storylines have left gaps in the plot line or character development, so they begin another extension of transmedia storytelling, such as fan fiction.
 Transmedia storytelling exists in the form of transmedia narratives, which Kalinov and Markova define as: "a multimedia product which communicates its narrative through a multitude of integrated media channels".

 In his book, You’re Gonna Need a Bigger Story, Houston Howard describes transmedia storytelling as “the art of extending a story across multiple mediums and multiple platforms in a way that creates a better business model for creators and a better experience for the audience.”

-Current state

-Both traditional and dedicated transmedia entertainment studios have fully integrated and embraced transmedia storytelling techniques into entertainment culture.
-It began as a search for a new storytelling form, native to digital content and communications channels.
-Developing technologies have enabled projects to include single-player experiences in addition to real-time multiplayer experiences such as alternate reality games such as Fortnite.
-While the list of current and recent projects is too extensive to list here, some notable examples of transmedia storytelling include: